krevanth/FreeAHB/README.md

-# FreeAHB : An AHB 2.0 Master
+# FreeAHB : An AHB 2.0 Manager

 All of the FreeAHB codebase is **Copyright (C) 2017-2024 by [Revanth Kamaraj](https://github.com/krevanth) <<revanth91kamaraj@gmail.com>>**